microsoft/vcpkg-docs/vcpkg/get_started/get-started-adding-to-registry.md

 git remote add myfork https://github.com/<Your-GitHub-Username>/vcpkg.git
 ```

-You cant check that the remote was added correctly by running:
+You can check that the remote was added correctly by running:

 ```console
 git remote -v